 the skies were particularly blue and the sun was high on our heads, hot and unkind, the day aj and i went for a walk at ntu, as it’s called. i was intrigued by the coat of arms on the gate. a shield, a lion, and even the signs of battlement, but instead of arms, a cogwheel and atoms on it. very brit it looked, not really singaporean at all. seems when ntu was founded, it adopted the coat of arms granted to its predecessor the nanyang technological institute by the college of arms of the united kingdom as its own coat of arms.

-ntu is one of the three major universities of singapore and has grown beyond technology and science to offer a complete range of disciplines. its materials science and electrical and electronic engineering programmes rank among the global top ten. its mba programme is one of the best in the region. its school of art, design and media is this gorgeous building that had us clicking our phones fast and fascinated.
+ntu is one of the three major universities of singapore and has grown beyond technology and science to offer a complete range of disciplines. its materials science and electrical and electronic engineering programmes rank among the global top ten. its mba programme is one of the best in the region. it wasn’t a surprise to see how popular it is, as it was apparent by the number of people we could overhear discussing their latest project that was due in the coming days, as well as the number of us who were just in complete awe of our surroundings. it is very likely that a course of this magnitude will be expensive, so people are always seeing if they can read more about how to reduce the overall cost of these types of courses. many of us would do the same if we are ever in that situation though i’m sure. but that was just the start of this magical journey. its school of art, design and media is this gorgeous building that had us clicking our phones fast and fascinated.

 the roads here slope up and down and wind between old and calm looking buildings and new and energetic architecture. there’s greenery all around and for two people who haven’t a clue about the campus, lots of place to get lost in.